-A method of sector simulation of the visual field using peripapillary NFLP OCTA results was developed (Figure 6).
+A method of sector simulation of the visual field using peripapillary NFLP OCT-A results has been developed (Figure 6).
 The results show a good correlation in the early and moderate stages of the disease.
 Simulated sectors of the field of view can also be summarized in the mean deviation parameter: NFLP_MD.
 NFLP_MD correlates with VF_MD, but has better diagnostic accuracy and reproducibility.
-Thus, a simulated field of view may be better than an actual field of view for monitoring glaucoma progression - in addition to being more painless and convenient.
+Thus, a simulated field of view may be better than an actual field of view for monitoring glaucoma progression - in addition to being painless and more convenient.

 Visual field testing is not only uncomfortable, but can result in unnecessary surgery or delayed treatment and vision loss.
-Statistical analyzes [14, 15, 16] showed that glaucomatous eye with MD deterioration at -1 dB / year needs testing every six months for four years to make the trend statistically significant (90 percent strength, p <0.05), with a mean the deviation was already 4 dB worse.
+Statistical analyses showed that glaucomatous eye with MD deterioration at -1 dB / year needs testing every six months for four years to make the trend statistically significant (90% strength, p < 0.05), with a mean the deviation was already 4 dB worse [14, 15, 16].
 This represents a 60% loss of retinal sensitivity, so the doctor has solid evidence and intensifies treatment.
 A more reproductive and objective method of monitoring the progression of glaucoma could detect significant progression earlier, thus enabling timely intervention to preserve vision.